For free expert advice, send us a message and we’ll be in touch

 During the insolvency process for a company that can no longer financially remain viable, it is important for the liquidators and insolvency practitioners to carefully evaluate the company’s affairs.
-Who gets paid first in liquidation?
-It is an important question that has to be answered, but at first the assets of a company must be thoroughly analysed in order to sell them at a fair price which therefore can be justified to creditors.
+Who gets paid first in a company liquidation is an important question to answer, but at first the assets of a company must be thoroughly analysed in order to sell them at a fair price which can be justified to creditors.

 The problem is, that a company is insolvent for a reason, and with liquidation fast approaching there aren’t enough funds to make payment to creditors in full.
 There is a specified order of payments, so let’s take a look at what you can expect if a company goes into liquidation and which creditors can expect to be paid first.